Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Fredholm Theory

 For a compatible smooth almost complex structure $J$ on $(Q,\omega)$ we define the Cauchy-Riemann section $\ov{\partial}_J$ of the strong polyfold bundle $p:W\rightarrow Z$ by

 where

 We call a Fredholm section of a strong polyfold bundle component-proper provided the restriction to every connected component of the domain is proper. \begin{theorem} The Cauchy-Riemann section $\ov{\partial}_{J}$ of the strong polyfold bundle $p:W\rightarrow Z$ is an sc-smooth component-proper Fredholm section, which is naturally oriented.
-On the component $Z_{A, g, k}$ of the polyfold $Z$ the Fredholm index of $\ov{\partial}_{J}$ is equal to
+On the component $Z_{A, g, m}$ of the polyfold $Z$ the Fredholm index of $\ov{\partial}_{J}$ is equal to

-where $2n=\text{dim}\ Q$, where $g$ is the arithmetic genus of the noded Riemann surfaces, and $k$ the number of marked points and $A\in H_2(Q).$ \end{theorem} The orientation question is a special case of the more elaborate orientation questions in SFT, which will be studied in \cite{HWZ8}.
+with $2n=\text{dim}\ Q$, where $g$ is the arithmetic genus of the noded Riemann surfaces, and $m$ the number of marked points and $A\in H_2(Q).$ \end{theorem} {Theorem \ref{maincauchy-riemann} is restated and proved up to the orientability as Theorem \ref{FREDPROP} in Section \ref{c-r-results}.
+The orientation problem is explained in the Appendices \ref{orientations-abstract} and \ref{orientations}}.
+It is a special case of the more elaborate orientation problems in SFT, which will be studied in \cite{HWZ5}.

-We note that the determinant bundle associated with a Fredholm section and a strong bundle connection $C$ is always a topological line bundle in the classical Fredholm set-up.
-The difficulty with the determinant bundle $ \det(\ov{\partial}_{J})\rightarrow Z_\infty$ in the case at hand stems from the fact that the linearized polyfold Fredholm sections generally do not depend as operators continuously on the points at which they are linearized.

-\subsection{The GW-invariants}
+\section{The GW-invariants}

 At this point, in view of Theorem \ref{pfstructure}, Theorem \ref{main1.10} and Theorem \ref{maincauchy-riemann}, we are in the position to apply the general functional analytic Fredholm theory developed in \cite{HWZ2,HWZ3,HWZ3.5}.
 The theory provides, in particular, an abstract perturbation theory to achieve transversality of the Fredholm section.
 In general, however, transversality can only be achieved by means of multivalued perturbations.